osch/lrexrepl/README.md

     If '--' is not specified and no files are given on the commandline, input file names are read line by line from stdin.

+    Lua scripts can be given directly on the commandline as arguments for -l, -b, -e, -f, -a.
+If one of these script arguments ends with '.lua' it is interpreted as file name containing the lua script to be called.

 PARAMETERS:
     -p <pat>  - search pattern: is a regular expression pattern in PCRE